-There may be a brief discomfort when we engage with your muscles and tendons.
+There may be a brief period of discomfort when we engage with your muscles and tendons.
 We will monitor this discomfort.
 The pressure of our fingers assists how your body recognizes injuries.
-Too much discomfort will cause you to guard, that means our pressure is excessive and the muscles go into a toned state to resist our pressure!
+Too much discomfort will cause you to guard, that means our pressure is excessive and the muscles go into a over toned state to resist the pressure!
 This is to be avoided.

 Should I train after treatment?

 By train we mean return to the physical activity that you love and have stopped because you were in pain.
 Vigorous exercise like digging, circuits, weights, sprinting etc done on the same day may cause the return of your pain.

 Why?
 As we adjust your body and moderate the length and strength of your muscles, the Nervous System, that operates the body is only updated when you sleep or meditate.
 Until you sleep the operating programme of the body is not ready to train.

 As we sleep or meditate the special repair cells called Glial cells that are only found in the nervous system are able to maintain or repair the brain.

 Do I need a series of osteopathic treatments?

 It is likely that your coming for treatment has been weeks, months or maybe even years in the building.
 Pain in our bodies is a culmination of damage, tiredness, diet, stress, exercise, daily postures and the affects of medication, where the body tries but fails to adapt.
 Often our aches and pains resolve naturally on their own.